The best beach casting reels, and how to find yours

 Okuma Surf 8K

-The Okuma Surf 8k positions itself as a robust product that can stand up to the toughest conditions we face in the UK – bumps on rock marks, being dropped out of the boot of your car.
-Leaning your rod against a shop to go in and get a pasty, pie, sausage roll, or haggis, depending on where you are based – and then finding your rod has slipped and your reels hit the curb.
-If you’ve got a plastic reel with a low build quality it might not cope well, but the Okuma surf is going to come out ok the other side.
+The Okuma Surf 8k presents itself as a robust product.
+It can withstand the most challenging conditions we encounter in the UK.
+These conditions include bumps on rock marks and dropping out of the boot of your car.
+You might lean your rod against a shop to go in.
+You get a pasty, pie, sausage roll, or haggis, depending on your location.
+Then, you might find your rod has slipped, and your reels have hit the curb.
+A plastic reel with a low build quality might not handle this well.
+However, the Okuma surf will likely emerge unscathed.

 It has an 18kg drag – which is insane.
 Most multipliers used for shore fishing have 8kg drags.
 That means this thing can be adjusted to take out minimal line when playing huge fish.
 More often, it will be useful when pulling free of snags!

-The reel has a gear ratio of 4:7:1, which is actually not that high, so it’s better for playing fish like bass that you don’t need to crank like you would, say, a huss.
+The reel has a gear ratio of 4:7:1, which is actually not that high.
+It’s better for playing fish like bass that you don’t need to crank like you would, say, a huss.
 One turn of the handle retrieves just over 1m of line.
-It has a gear ratio of 4.7:1, meaning one turn of the handle spins the rotor around your spool 4.7 times.
+It has a gear ratio of 4.7:1.
+One turn of the handle spins the rotor around your spool 4.7 times.

 The reel weighs 763g and is covered by Okuma’s 5-year warranty (check this with the shop you buy from).
 Overall, a great buy for a very solid beach casting reel.